bvssaisantoshi19/clinical-trial-outcome-prediction/README.md

 streamlit run app.py
 ```

-*All supporting files (app.py, requirements.txt, README_app.txt, and model artifacts) are located in the /app directory.*
+*All supporting files (app.py, requirements.txt, and model artifacts) are located in the /app directory.*
-*Full app details live in /app/README_app.txt.*
+*Full app details live in /app/README*

 ---